priyanshtiwari001/Git_tutorial/Readme.md

 - `git rm --cached <filename>` - if you pushed into staging area and revert back into untracked area.

-- `git restore --staged <filename>` - if you modified the file and moved into staging area and wwant to revert back modified file or (to discard changes in working directory)
+- `git restore --staged <filename>` - if you modified the file and moved into staging area and wwant to revert back into unstage file or (to discard changes in working directory)

 - `git branch` - to see other branches in the repo.